-UCC Online will dispatch an exam location survey from the beginning of the semester and should be completed by the first week of Mid-Semester Assessment Exam.
+UCC Online will dispatch an "End of Semester Assessment Registration Location Form" from the beginning of the semester and should be completed by the first week of Mid-Semester Assessment Exam.
 This is where you will indicate your intended location at the time of your final exam.
 It is the student's responsibility to advise UCC Online of any change in location for examinations.
 Changes to the location survey after the first week of Mid-Semester-Assessment will NOT be done.
 Do not wait until the day of your exam to advise the office that you wish to sit your exam in a new location.
 A new exam location will not be accommodated if the office is not notified within the period stated.